arawa/mattermost-install-guide/mattermost-centos-7-advanced.md

 Options = ServerPreference,PrioritizeChaCha
 ```

 Pay attention that this specific OpenSSL configuration file is due to the fact we have been using a custom rebuilt NGINX version.
-For other systems, [your mileage may vary](https://github.com/ssllabs/ssllabs-scan/issues/636#issuecomment-632616034).
+For other systems, your mileage may vary. [src.](https://github.com/ssllabs/ssllabs-scan/issues/636#issuecomment-632616034) [src.](https://dawnbringer.net/blog/1083/TLS%20All%20The%20Things!%20Perfect%20ssl-labs%20score%20for%20Nginx)

 Check the 100% https connection robustness on [SSL Labs](https://www.ssllabs.com/ssltest/), but don't forget to check the following checkbox on the webpage to avoid the website to be promoted to the recently checked section of SSL Labs.
 ```